wang-chen/git/README.md

 ## What you get:

   1, Git command auto completion and its enviorment will be short.

+   The bash shell leading will be "user(branch [#*+])folder", where "#", "\*", and "+" indicate "an init repo", "repo has changes", and "changes staged, but not commited", respectively.

-  2, When you change directory to a git repo, it will show your current branch.
+  2, For example, when you change directory to a git repo, it will show your current branch.

   ![Alt text](img/repo.png?raw=true "Title")